 - Stay calm.
-If a child was confirmed signed in and is unable to be located, first ask co-workers if they know the child's location. - · Check all areas the child could be within the space - · Ask the other children if they have seen the child - · Check the bathrooms, gyms, playground or other common program spaces - If child cannot be located, call the Help Line for additional steps.
-Additional steps may include calling the parent or calling emergency services.
+If a child was confirmed signed in and is unable to be located, first ask co-workers if they know the child's location. - Have all staff check their attendance with the number of tags they have with the number of children in their group.
+Ensure that staff are completing a face-name check when counting their children. - · Check all areas the child could be within the space - · Ask the other children if they have seen the child - If child is not found, follow procedures outlined below